Mosibi/tesladata/README.md

 # Tesladata
-This toolset polls data from the Tesla API and places it in a Mongo database.
+This toolset polls data from the Tesla API and puts it in a Mongo database.

 The main components of Tesladata are the poller (poller.py) and the watcher (watcher.py).